file_descriptor

 is_socket(self, family: "unix"|"inet"|"inet6"[, type: "stream"|"datagram"|"seqpacket"[, protocol: "tcp"|"udp"]]) → boolean

-Checks whether the file descriptor refers to a socket of the specified family
+Checks whether the file descriptor refers to a socket of the specified family,

 openat(self, path: filesystem.path, flags: string[][, mode: integer]) → file_descriptor

-The implementation for this function always include the flag O_NOCTTY
+The implementation for this function always include the flag O_NOCTTY behind

 the scenes.

-may contain:
+flags may contain:

 Open the file in append mode.